xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Task Configuration/Configure Reader plug-in/Configure OTSReader-Internal.md

 -   - The following types are supported: string, int, and binary.
 Binary data is passed in as Base64 strings in binary format.
 INF\_MIN represents an infinitely small value and INF\_MAX represents an infinitely large value.

 |No|Reads from the beginning of the table to the end of the table|
-|range: \{"begin "\}|The starting range that is exported, and the input of this value can fill in an empty array or PK prefix, you can also fill in the complete PK.
+|range: \{"begin "\}|The starting range that is exported, and the value can be an empty array, a PK prefix, or a complete PK.
 When reading data in positive order, the default fill PK suffix is inf\_min, and the reverse order is inf\_max, as shown in the example below.If your table has two PrimaryKeys in the type of string and int, the data of the table can be entered in the following three methods:

 -   \[\] Indicates that it is read from the beginning of the table.
 -   \[\{"type": "string", "value ": "a"\}\] means from \[\{"type": "string ", "value": "a"\}, \{"type": "INF\_MIN"\}\].
 -   \[\{“type”:”string”, “value”:”a”\},\{“type”:”INF\_MIN”\}\]

 PrimaryKey column in binary type is special.
-Json doesn't support directly passing in binary data, so the following rules are defined: To pass in binary data, you must use \(Java\) Base64.encodeBase64String method to convert binary data into a visualized string and then enter the string in value.
+JSON doesn't support directly passing in binary data, so the following rules are defined: To pass in binary data, you must use \(Java\) Base64.encodeBase64String method to convert binary data into a visualized string and then enter the string in value.
 The example is as follows \(Java\):

 -   `byte[] bytes = "hello".getBytes();` :Create binary data.
 Here the byte value of string hello is used.
 -   `String inputValue = Base64.encodeBase64String(bytes)`: Call Base64 method to convert binary data into visualized strings.